AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/inventory-feeds/ad-templates/template-microsoft-shopping.md

 * For Adobe Advertising conversion tracking, which is applied when the campaign settings include &quot;[!UICONTROL EF Redirect]&quot; and &quot;[!UICONTROL Auto Upload],&quot; do one of the following":

-  * (Recommended) Use the [tracking template format for Microsoft® shopping campaigns](/help/search-social-commerce/tracking/formats-click-tracking-microsoft.md).
+  * (Recommended) Use the [tracking template format for Microsoft shopping campaigns](/help/search-social-commerce/tracking/formats-click-tracking-microsoft.md).
 If the entire account is dedicated to shopping ads, you can instead define a tracking template at the account level.

   * If you instead include a value for each product in the feed using the "[!DNL bingads_redirect]" column (using the [correct format](/help/search-social-commerce/tracking/formats-click-tracking-microsoft.md)), then enter the parameter `{lpurl}`.
 You can optionally add third-party redirects and tracking to the `{lpurl}` parameter.